code4it-dev/c4it-hugo/content/architecture-note/008-rate-limiting-algorithms/index.md

 Considering that every request to our system uses part of our resources, if we have too many requests simultaneously, we could end up with the whole system down.
 Sure, we could add a [L4 or L7 Load Balancer](https://www.code4it.dev/architecture-notes/l4-vs-l7-load-balancers/) to our system, but it might not be enough.

-Adding Rate Limiting has some benefits:
+Adding Rate Limiting has **some benefits**:

-1. It shields you from **DDoS** - if an attacker tries to impact your system by calling your APIs so many times that the whole system goes down, thanks to Rate Limiting, you have a way to reduce the number of performed operations (clearly, you can't stop the client from calling you, but you can stop before executing the whole operation).
+1. It **shields you from DDoS** - if an attacker tries to impact your system by calling your APIs so many times that the whole system goes down, thanks to Rate Limiting, you have a way to reduce the number of performed operations (clearly, you can't stop the client from calling you, but you can stop before executing the whole operation).
 2. It adds a security layer **preventing Brute force attacks**.
 Let's see a practical example: if an attacker attempts to steal the identity of a person by trying all the possible passwords (using *password spray*), your Rate Limit policies stop them from performing too many tentatives.
-3. if part of the system is degraded and cannot process a request quickly, a client could add a retry policy.
+3. If part of the system is degraded and cannot process a request quickly, a client could add a retry policy.
 Suppose the caller calls you too many times.
 In that case, it might overload the already degraded component, making it totally unable to handle any request, even coming from other clients.

 To ensure the clients know that you are not processing their requests because they tried to call your systems too many times, you have to **use the correct HTTP Response code: 429 Too Many Requests**.
 This way, the callers can implement a retry logic that considers that if the call was unsuccessful, it might be due to the number of subsequent calls. **The response should also include a *Retry-After* HTTP header** to tell the client how long to wait before performing the next request.